ells101/codingnotes/javaNuggets.md

 Maps
 -----

 - .computeIfPresent() allows you to update a value associated with a key, if the key is present in the map.
+A lambda expression.
 It's a 'bifunction' that takes two arguments and returns a result.
 For example:

 ```java
     map.computeIfPresent("spinach", (key, value) -> "nuts");